micro/network/docs/README.md

 participants from the get go is incredibly important.
 There must be total clarity on the motivations of those joining and how they stand to benefit.
 The efforts of the project cannot be overshadowed by those seeking power law distributions.

-## Interface

-The Micro development model has been proven out over a number of years using the [Go](https://go.dev) based programming language and supplementary client libraries which enable broad access to developers but mass appeal and consumption of services without programming will require an entirely new approach.

-We propose the development of a client interface to compliment the development model which focuses on the end consumer.
-Where developers and operators will focus on the infrastructure and programming, the client interface will enable anyone to access services via web or mobile.
-Ideally using existing well known constructs like forms and messaging.

-A focus on delivering an end consumer facing experience keeps us from endlessly building software.
-Ultimately the value of the network is in it's consumption, not just by developers, but by everyone.

 ## Architecture

 The network is globally distributed by design and based on existing open source technologies developed by Micro and others.